Serpent04/krisha-scrapper-to-adls/README.md

 - Partition and upload processed data to "processed tier" blob in ADLS Gen2.
 - Connect Power BI to the container and create a sample dashboard.

-The final application can be used for webscrapping relevant data from krisha.kz in any city.
+The final application can be used for webscrapping relevant data from www.krisha.kz in any city.